GoogleChrome/web.dev/src/site/content/en/learn/pwa/os-integration/index.md

 {% Glitch 'mlearn-pwa-os-integration-web-share' %}

 {% Img src="image/RK2djpBgopg9kzCyJbUSjhEGmnw1/wpB9v8QQTw4wB1iEGqvT.png", alt="Chrome on Android and Safari on iOS opening the Share Sheet thanks to Web Share.", width="800", height="661" %}

 ## Web Share Target

 [Web Share Target API](/web-share-target/) lets your PWA be a target of a share operation from another app on that device whether it is a PWA or not.
 Your PWA receives the data shared by another app.

-It's currently available on Android with WebAPK and Chrome OS, and it works only after the user has installed your PWA.
+It's currently available on Android with WebAPK and ChromeOS, and it works only after the user has installed your PWA.
 The browser registers the share target within the operating system when the app is installed.

 You set up web share target in the manifest with the `share_target` member defined in the [Web Share Target draft spec](https://w3c.github.io/web-share-target/).`share_target` is set to an object with some properties: